McNepp/QApplicationContext/README.md

 Sometimes, you may want to provide a constructor-argument that can be externally configured, but you are unsure whether the configuration will always be present at runtime.

+There are two ways of doing this:

+1. You can supply a default-value to the function-template mcnepp::qtdi::resolve() as its second argument: `resolve("${connectionTimeout}", 5000)`.
+This is the only way to supply default-values to Q_PROPERTYs (see next section).
-You can provide a default-value, separated from the placeholder by a colon: `"${connectionTimeout:5000}"`.
+2. You can put a default-value into the placeholder-expression, separated from the placeholder by a colon: `"${connectionTimeout:5000}"`.
+Such an embedded default-value takes precedence over one supplied to mqnepp::qtdi::resolve().
+This works for both constructor-arguments and Q_PROPERTYs (see next section).